comtocode/WebstagramBundle/README.md

 #### Max Item (max 12)

-You can define the number of item you need
+You can define the number of item you need on front office :

 ```twig
 {{  render_esi(controller(